Justine Frischmann

 Justine Elinor Frischmann (born 16 September 1969) is an English artist and retired musician.
-She was the lead singer of the Britpop band Elastica after forming Suede, before retiring from the music industry and pursuing a career as a painter.
+After forming Suede, she co-founded the Britpop band Elastica before retiring from the music industry and pursuing a career as an artist.

 Early years

-Frischmann was born on 16 September 1969 in Kensington, London, the daughter of Wilem Frischmann, a Hungarian Holocaust survivor who is the former chairman of the Pell Frischmann company of consulting engineers, and a Russian mother.
+Frischmann was born on 16 September 1969 in Twickenham, England, the daughter of Wilem Frischmann, a Hungarian Holocaust survivor who is the former chairman of the Pell Frischmann company of consulting engineers, and a Russian mother.
 Her parents are both Jewish.
-She grew up in Twickenham, London, and attended St Paul's Girls School, before studying at the Bartlett School of Architecture at University College London.
+She grew up in Twickenham, Greater London, and attended St Paul's Girls School, before studying at the Bartlett School of Architecture at University College London from 1989 to 1993.

 Career

 Music

-Frischmann began writing and studying music at the age of eleven.
+Frischmann began writing and studying music at age 11.

 She was a founding member of the band Suede with Brett Anderson, whom she met at UCL in 1988.
 She left the band in October 1991.
-In the 2018 documentary "The Insatiable Ones", Anderson cites her as a huge influence on the band's first album.
+In the 2018 documentary The Insatiable Ones, Anderson cites her as a highly significant influence on the band's first album.

 Frischmann later founded and fronted her own band, Elastica.
-Their first album, Elastica, released in 1995, became the fastest selling debut album in UK history.
+In 1994, Elastica were voted Best New Band by NME readers at the Brit awards.
 They were signed to Deceptive Records in the UK, and later with Geffen Records in Europe and the US.
-In 1994, Elastica were voted Best New Band by NME readers at the Brit awards.
-In 1995, Elastica were nominated for the Mercury Music Prize for their album Elastica.
+Their first album, Elastica, released in 1995, became the fastest-selling debut album in UK history.
+In 1995, Elastica were nominated for the Mercury Music Prize for Elastica.
 The album went on to sell over a million copies worldwide.
 In 2001 the band announced an amicable breakup, citing, in part, burnout from a grueling touring schedule.

 Frischmann spent the next few years developing artist M.I.A., whom she discovered.
 M.I.A. was Frischmann's friend and flatmate.
 Frischmann co-wrote and produced M.I.A.'s demos for her first album, Arular, most notably its 2003 single "Galang".

-In 2017, Rough Trade Records released a remastered version of Elastica's first eponymously titled album.
-That year, there were rumours that Elastica had been asked to perform at M.I.A.'s Meltdown at the Southbank.
+In 2017, Rough Trade Records released a remastered version of Elastica.
 In 2019, Rough Trade released a limited edition Elastica BBC sessions album on UK Record Store Day.